The Best Planners for Back-to-School, According to Our Editors

 Rifle Paper Co.
 17-Month Planner

-This 2021 planner is available in the classic spiral-bound format, as well as with a hard cover that wraps around the spiral binding for extra protection.
-Planners by Rifle Paper Co. include monthly and weekly views, inspirational quotes, and a ruled pocket in the back that makes it easy to keep track of small things like notes or business cards.
-Plus, for the first time ever, they include sticker sheets.
-This 17-month planner spans from August 2020 to December 2021.
+This 2021-2022 planner is available in a classic spiral-bound format, as well as with a hardcover that wraps around the spiral binding for extra protection.
+Planners by Rifle Paper Co. include monthly and weekly views, inspirational quotes, and a ruled pocket in the back that makes it easy to keep track of small notes or business cards.
+Plus, for the first time, they include sticker sheets.
+This 17-month planner runs through December 2022.

 Emily Ley Simplified Planner